-Note: Even after trying Factory Reset, and the problem still isn’t fixed, this means the problem might with the hardware.
+Note: Even after trying Factory Reset, the problem still isn’t fixed.
+This means the problem might be with the hardware.
 Contact the professionals to fix the problem.

-3. Hisense Roku TV is Not Responding to Remote
+3. Hisense Roku TV Not Responding to Remote

 If your Hisense Roku TV remote is not working, you can follow the steps below to fix the issue: